ktied/CaptainsLog/CaptainsLog.md

 - moved this to a google doc bc I think it better fits the format: [Biomass ndvi](https://docs.google.com/spreadsheets/d/10Ho6c1rY-XsFrJW0IkglQLQB5aOJko5kxVEMVrpXAL8/edit#gid=0)

-# 2/12/2021 Friday
+# February 12, 2021 Friday
 CL: cold again today.
 Kinderhaus drop off was a beast on the fingers

-Morning spent doing what I don't know
+Morning spent doing what I don't know.
+Got an email

-Goals/ To Do:
+## Goals/ To Do:
 1. clean files nathan sent to add to earth engine
+2. ~~Forward email from ForestGeo to Chase~~
+3. ~~Email Jordan back~~
+4. After ee running bb lookover the doc then either send it to Jordan again ORRRRRR set up the meeting with him

+## Meeting with Shauhin and Andreas
+hopefully will say - hyperion added we should try an all the stuff allll the time thing aka for future me reading this, make a classification using bands from multiple satellites